numpattern/numpattern.github.io/_posts/2020-05-02-Declustering.md

 samples_wts = pd.concat([df,df_wts],axis = 1)
 ```

 ### Interpreting our results

-This is when we can analyze the results of the declus.exe, in the graph below we can observe the variations of the declustered mean in different cell sizes.
-We previously set the declus.exe to pick the weights that get the highest declustered mean, but was that right?
-Further calculations could be carried out and as it can be imagined, more samples must be collected  in zone with higher content and so shouldn't we have set the **bmin** value to Zero?
+This is when we can analyze the results of the **declus.exe**, in the graph below we can observe the variations of the _declustered mean_ in different cell sizes.
+We previously set the declus.exe to pick the set of weights that get the highest declustered mean, but was that right?
+As it can be inferred, more samples are usually collected  in zone with higher content and so we have the **bmin** value set to Zero.

 I let you to try the calculations, if you have some questions just comment or e-mail me.

 ```python
 header=['cellsize','mean']